high protein paneer meal with dal and quinoa Indian recipe

 Step 2: Prepare Moong Dal

-4. Add cooked dal and salt.
+4. Add minced garlic and cook for 30 seconds.
+Add cooked dal and salt.

 Step 3: Make Paneer Bhurji